CharithKalhara/Inventory-Management-System/README.md

 - Authentication is required for every business endpoint.
 Roles are stored on users and embedded in the authentication flow; no controller-level role restrictions are currently configured.
 - Do not reuse the committed development JWT secret in a deployed environment.
 Move database credentials and JWT secrets into environment-specific configuration before deployment.

-## Contributing

-1. Fork the repository.
-2. Create a branch: `git checkout -b feature/your-feature`.
-3. Make your changes and add relevant tests.
-4. Run `./mvnw test`.
-5. Commit, push, and open a pull request.

 ## License